 How to select an Organizational Structure

 There is no one-size-fits-all approach for choosing an Organizational structure for an Organization.
-Every organization is different and there are numerous factors in play, and each factor may carry different level of importance in the process of choosing an organizational structure.
+Every organization is different and there are numerous factors in play, and each factor may carry a different level of importance in the process of choosing an organizational structure.

 - Alignment with Organizational Objectives